anhhuynh1707/portfolio/README.md

 - Responsive layout using **CSS Grid** and **Flexbox** for both desktop and mobile.
 - Smooth hover animations and minimalist user interface.
 - Accessibility: descriptive alt text, readable fonts, and visible focus outlines.
-- SEO optimization with meta tags and favicon setup.

 ---